osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/overview-pi-to-ocs/min-sys-reqmnts.md

 uid: min-sys-reqmnts
 ---

-# PI to OCS Agent minimum system requirements
+# PI to OCS minimum system requirements

 The following system requirements are needed to transfer data from your on-premises PI Server to OCS using the PI to OCS Agent: